sieam961phd/AtacSeq_Analysis/README.md

 Trimmed PE reads were mapped to the hg19 genome using bowtie2 in --very-sensitive mode to prioritise alignment accuracy.

 # Filtering
-Mapped reads were converted into bam files using samtools and were filtered to remove unmapped reads or reads with a Q score of less than 30.
+Mitochondrial reads and reads mapping to random contigs were removed from sam files using sed.
+Mapped reads were then converted into bam files using samtools and were filtered to remove unmapped reads or reads with a Q score of less than 30.
 Only properly aligned PE reads were retained.
-Mitochondrial reads and reads mapping to random contigs using sed.
 Duplicate reads were removed using picard MarkDuplicates function.

 # Check Insert Size
-Fragment size distribution was performed by Picard CollectInsertSizeMetrics function to assess the quality of the Atac-Seq experiment.
+Fragment size distribution was performed on sorted bam files using the Picard CollectInsertSizeMetrics function to assess the quality of the Atac-Seq experiment.

 # Peak Calling
 Peaks were called in with Genrich in multi-mapping Atac-Seq mode.